Sutured ECH is a natural invariant: (by C. H. Taubes)

 The propositions in this section assert compactness theorems for moduli spaces of instantons on $\R\times Y_\infty$ and $\R\times Y_T$ for $T<\infty$.
 This is done by invoking Proposition \ref{prop:Tconv-51}; but to invoke the latter, a number $\cale>1$ must be fixed in advance and then attention restricted to those instantons whose $s\to\pm\infty$ limits have $\en<\cale$.
 An integer $\fri$ must also be fixed a priori so as to consider only instantons with $|\upiota_\frd|\leq\fri$.
 The upcoming propositions consider only the cases $\ind=1$ and $\ind=0$.
-Note that Proposition \ref{prop:Tconv-51} requires a suitable bound on the norms of the $s$-derivatives of $a$ and $da$; these same bounds are assumed implicitly in this section.
+Note that Proposition \ref{prop:Tconv-51} requires a certain a priori bound for the pointwise norms of the $s$-derivatives of both $a$ and $da$, and it requires a bound for the pointwise norms of $\frp$ and its covariant derivatives.
+These bounds are assumed (implicitly) to hold in this section so that appeals to Proposition~\ref{prop:Tconv-51} can be made.

-So as to avoid talking about broken trajectories, the upcoming Proposition \ref{prop:comp-61} assumes implicitly that there are no instantons that interpolate between the $\en<c_\cale$ solutions on $Y_\infty$ with $\ind<\fri$ except the $s$-independent solution in the case when $a$ and the metric are independent of $s$.
+So as to avoid talking about broken trajectories (they are defined as in Chapter~16 in \cite{kmbook}), the upcoming Proposition \ref{prop:comp-61} assumes implicitly that there are no instantons that interpolate between the $\en<c_\cale$ solutions on $Y_\infty$ with $\ind<\fri$ except the $s$-independent solution in the case when $a$ and the metric are independent of $s$.
 On a very much related note, Proposition \ref{prop:comp-61} also introduces the notation of an instanton being \emph{unobstructed}.
 This means that the operator depicted in \eqref{eq:instanton-linearize} has trivial cokernel.

-With regards to the statement of Proposition \ref{prop:comp-61}, keep in mind that when $a$ and the metric are independent of $s$, there is an action of the semi-direct product of $\R$ and $C^\infty(\R\times Y_\infty;S^1)$ on the space of solutions, with the $\R$ action induced by the action of $\R$ as the group of translations along the $\R$ factor of $\R\times Y_\infty$.
+With regards to the statement of Proposition \ref{prop:comp-61}, keep in mind that when $a$ and the metric are independent of $s$ and when $\frp$ is absent from \eqref{eq:instanton-sw}, there is an action of the semi-direct product of $\R$ and $C^\infty(\R\times Y_\infty;S^1)$ on the space of solutions, with the $\R$ action induced by the action of $\R$ as the group of translations along the $\R$ factor of $\R\times Y_\infty$.